Short-grained Japanese rice features a natural sweetness, mild fragrance, and ideal toothsomeness.

 Chef Nobu Yamazaki and Masaya Kitayama

-Owner & Chef / Executive Chef at Sushi Taro
+Owner & Chef / Executive Chef of Sushi Taro

 Chef Hirohisa Hayashi

-Owner & Chef at Hirohisa and Sushi Ikumi
+Owner & Chef of Hirohisa and Sushi Ikumi

 Chef Masaaki “Uchi” Uchino

 Using a Clay Pot / Donabe